Ginger-Automation/Ginger/README.md

 - Variables

 # Automation libraries
-Ginger is leveraging on a variaty of great open source libraries, like: Selenenium for Web, Appium for Mobile and more
+Ginger is leveraging on a variety of great open source libraries, like: Selenium for Web, Appium for Mobile and more

 # Scripts
 ### You can also run you own scripts and integrate the input/output easily